 Automatic ticket notifications for customers

-There are two types of ticket-related emails that can be sent automatically:
+There are three types of ticket-related emails that are sent automatically.
+Two of them can be managed in Settings:

-- New ticket notification—a customer gets an email notifying that a ticket has been created for them; the customer can respond by replying to the email.
+- New ticket notification — a customer gets an email notifying them that a ticket has been created.
+The customer can respond by replying to the email.

-- Ticket rating request—sent 24h after a ticket was solved; prompts the customer to rate the quality of customer service they received.
+- Ticket rating request — sent 24h after a ticket was solved.
+It prompts the customer to rate the quality of customer service they received.
 Stats can be later viewed in the Ticket satisfaction report in the Reports section.
 Read more about ticket ratings.

 To enable or disable those emails follow these steps: